thephpleague/flysystem-bundle/docs/1-getting-started.md

 ## Using read only to disallow any write operations

-In some context, it can be useful to protect any write operations on your storages service.
+In some contexts, it can be useful to protect any write operations on your storages service.

 To achieve this, you need to install the read-only package :